Can I wash my waterproof jacket using standard washing powder?

 How to wash your down jacket?

 We admit to avoiding washing down jackets where possible, they just seem so fragile, but take the right steps and precautions and you will not only clean your down jacket but also revitalise it.

 In fact, the key to cleaning a down jacket is to tackle it before it gets too bad, this will ultimately prolong the life of what is usually an expensive piece of outdoor clothing.

-As with any other specialist outdoor kit our advise is to forego the detergent in your cupboard in favour of a product designed for the task at hand.
+As with any other specialist outdoor kit our advice is to forego the detergent in your cupboard in favour of a product designed for the task at hand.

 Down is best washed in a gentle, detergent free cleaner like Nikwax Down Wash Direct, on a cold, delicate cycle which keeps the spin speed low.
 You may have to spin on a low speed again to get as much water out as you can otherwise the down will clump together and could start to smell.
 Once your jacket is sparkly clean toss it in the tumble dryer on a low heat with a dryer ball, this will ensure that the down fluffs back up and separates out, thus maintaining its insulating properties.